mojiastonybrook/Documentation_Logs/T2KSKJointAsimovFitWithAdaptiveTunings.md

 The purpose of using this setting above is to boost the burn-in stage of MCMC with the help of auto-adapation on the step sizes of the additional detector uncertainty parameters, so hopefully by the end of a `Stage 1` job, a chain could reach or be close to its equilibrium status.
 The sampling is then moved to `Stage 2` where the adapative covariance matrix would be updated with samples collected from the equilibrium region in the parameter space.
 ### Stage 2
-As shown in the scheme, at the very begining of ``
+As shown in the scheme, at the very begining of `Stage 2` the chain has to "forget" the previous history of adapation because so far the adapted covariance matrix is calculated by steps mostly sampled in the burn-in period and we hope to improve the quality of the adaptive covariance matrix with more steps when the chain is at its equilibrium.
+So we ***reset***

 [https://github.com/mojiastonybrook/MaCh3JobSubmitterForAdaptMC/blob/0c1c48d5140a4826c37e0efe4a46fa8ee68ff50d/LetsGo_Adaptive_vGlob.py#L388](https://github.com/mojiastonybrook/MaCh3JobSubmitterForAdaptMC/blob/0c1c48d5140a4826c37e0efe4a46fa8ee68ff50d/LetsGo_Adaptive_vGlob.py#L388):
 ```